GitauHarrison/notes/tags_flask_blog_posts.md

 ## Building The Initial GUI Project

-If you are on Ubuntu or any of Linux distributions, you do not have to worry about having Python in your machine.
+If you are on Ubuntu or any of the Linux distributions, you do not have to worry about having Python on your machine.
 It comes with it right out of the box.
-However, if you are on Windows, you may need to check it first, and install it if you do not have it.
+However, if you are on Windows, you may need to check it first and install it if you do not have it.
 The most recommended way to develop this application on Windows is by using the [Windows Subsystem for Linux](https://github.com/GitauHarrison/notes/blob/master/non_technical_articles/wsl.md).

 The completed project can be found in the GitHub repository [tags for your blog posts in flask](https://github.com/GitauHarrison/tags-for-your-blog-posts-in-flask).
 The project in the repository uses Tailwind CSS rather than Bootstrap.